-After a valid External or Video trigger signal is received, the sweep begins after the specified Trigger Delay time.
-Only positive values are allowed.
+After a valid trigger signal is received, the sweep begins after the specified Trigger Delay time.

-To see the rising edge of a repetitive signal which is triggered on that edge, use trigger delay to clearly view the subsequent signal one period later.
+To see the rising edge of a repetitive signal which is triggered on that edge, enter a negative trigger delay value (also known as pre-trigger).
+Adjust the sweep time to include the pre-trigger time.

-- Press Sweep 3

-- Then Trigger Settings

-- Then Trig Delay

-- Enter a value using the numeric keypad, the AIV arrows, or the rotary knob.

-- Then select a multiplier key or press Enter.
-Learn about multiplier abbreviations on page 20.
+- In Zero span, you can use Trigger Position as an easy way to set Trigger Delay by positioning the trigger event on the FieldFox screen. - Press Sweep 3 - Then Trigger Settings - Then Trig Delay - Enter a value using the numeric keypad, the AVV arrows, or the rotary knob. - Then select a multiplier key or press Enter.
+Learn about multiplier abbreviations on page 19.